fxbenard/Q-and-A/readme.txt

 Create, categorize, and reorder FAQs and insert them into a page with a simple shortcode.
 Questions are shown/hidden with a simple jQuery animation; users without javascript enabled will click through to the single question page.
 Uses the native Custom Post Type functionality in WordPress 3.0. and above.

-Version 1.0 is <strong>all new<strong> and includes a better FAQ homepage with support for FAQ excerpts, permalinks, better SEO support, nicer search, and more FAQ animation options.
+Version 1.0 is <strong>all new</strong> and includes a better FAQ homepage with support for FAQ excerpts, permalinks, better SEO support, nicer search, and more FAQ animation options.

 Need more features?
 Try <a href="http://madebyraygun.com/wordpress/plugins/q-and-a-plus/">Q & A Plus</a>, our premium version of the plugin.
 The premium version includes more homepage display options, user ratings and submissions, more FAQ visibility options, and guaranteed support in our [forum](http://madebyraygun.com/support/).